hepcat72/CFF/README.md

     IO::Select         (version 1.21)   #OPTIONAL Only needed by filterIndels.pl
     IO::Pipe::Producer (version 1.8)    #OPTIONAL Only needed by filterIndels.pl
     Sys::Info          (version 0.78)   #OPTIONAL Only needed by filterIndels.pl
+    Sys::MemInfo       (version 0.91)   #OPTIONAL Only needed by filterIndels.pl
     File::Which        (version 1.09)   #OPTIONAL Will use `which` if not present

-Dependent modules should be installed automatically, but if you wish to install them yourself, installing perl modules is easy if you use cpan.
+Installing dependent perl modules is easy if you use cpan.
 You may have to answer a series of questions to set up cpan at first, but once it's setup, here's an example of the commands to install the module dependencies:

     env FTP_PASSIVE=1 PERL_MM_USE_DEFAULT=1 /usr/bin/perl -MCPAN -e shell
     > install Getopt::Long